-Across waves 1-9, different types of individuals have taken part in an ELSA interview.
+Across all waves, different types of individuals have taken part in an ELSA interview.
 The variable FINSTAT2 indicates the detailed status of the individual by status and cohort.
-It indicates when the person joined ELSA and their status when they did so (e.g. Cohort 1 Core Member = C1CM; Cohort 1 Younger Partner = C1YP; Cohort 1 New Partner = C1NP; Cohort 3 Older Partner = C3OP).
+It indicates when the person joined ELSA and their status when they did so (e.g. Cohort 1 Core Member = C1CM; Cohort 1 Younger Partner = C1YP; Cohort 1 Older Partner = C1OP; Cohort 1 New Partner = C1NP).

-In addition, a summary variable of sample member types is also available in each wave's file (SAMPSTA in Waves 2 and 3 and SAMPTYP in Waves 4 to 93).
+In addition, a summary variable of sample member types is also available in each wave's file (SAMPSTA in Waves 2 and 3 and SAMPTYP in Waves 4 to 83).